After girlfriend suffers heat exhaustion in Santa Barbara wilderness, man dies while trying to get help - NewsBreak

 At least 60 people assisted in the search and were aided by both helicopters and unmanned drones, Safechuck said.

-On Monday, Safechuck announced that the search would transition to the authority of the Santa Barbara County Sheriff’s Office, although he did not elaborate why.2 killed in plane crash at Santa Monica Airport
+On Monday, Safechuck announced that the search would transition to the authority of the Santa Barbara County Sheriff’s Office, although he did not elaborate why.

 At 3:30 p.m.
 Thursday, Raquel Zick, public information officer for the Sheriff’s Office, announced that Sgrignoli’s body had been found in an undisclosed location between the trail and the highway.